bocekout/A_Guide_to_Box_Office_Success/README.md

 Authored by Elif Surucu & Ricky Bocek

+## Instructions Before Proceding

+All datasets used in this analysis are available in the Data.zip file - just unzip in place to use our project.
+The unzipped folder is already listed in the .gitignore to avoid errors with trying to upload the IMDb sqlite database file to GitHub, as it is too large when not compressed.

 ## Project Overview

 This analysis of movie data, sourced from Kaggle, The Numbers, and IMDb, investigates the financial success of movies by analyzing the risk-reward relationship between production budget and profitability, adjusted to the yearly Consumer Price Index.
 This analysis leverages historical movie data to identify patterns and key features, such as genres, directors, and number of principals, that correlate with higher profitability.
 By applying statistical techniques like ANOVA and linear regression, the project uncovers which genres and budget categories lead to the most successful movies.
 Additionally, the project offers recommendations for future movie production, focusing on maximizing ROI based on these identified success factors.